|

 - ILMARINEN:

-Finnish myth name of a sky god, derived from the element ilma,
+Finnish name derived from the element ilma,

 - MAKANI: